"Writing is an exploration. You start from nothing and learn as you go." ~ E.L. Doctorow

-Thanks to all who participated in the WI program for Spring 2013.
+Thanks to all who participated in the WI program.
 To complete your WI process please complete the online self-reflection form located in the menu above.

 "Books serve to show man that those original thoughts of his aren't very new at all." ~ Abraham Lincoln